 - The steps to take to win your Lincoln Financial appeal.

 - The most important thing you need to do to get your long-term disability benefits started or restored.

 You can also access our free library of articles and FAQs about long-term disability claims.

-Our lawyers are ready to help you fight Lincoln Financial for the disability benefits you deserve.
+Our LTD lawyer will help you fight Lincoln Financial for the disability benefits you deserve.
 We represent clients throughout the country who have been unfairly denied the LTD benefits they deserve.
 Let us help you get the money you need after sustaining a disability that prevents you from returning to work.

 Time is not on your side!
-There are short deadlines for appealing Lincoln Financial disability claim denials.
+There are very strict and short deadlines for appealing Lincoln Financial disability claim denials.
 Do not wait to talk with a lawyer.
 You could lose your right to pursue legal action against Lincoln Financial for illegally denying a valid disability claim.

 Why Did Lincoln Financial Deny Your Disability Claim?

 Even though insurance companies claim that they will be there for you when you need them, they are not interested in paying claims.
 Insurance companies like Lincoln Financial are in business to make money.
 Paying long-term disability claims goes against their best interests because it hurts their profit margin.